The European Conservative

-The European Conservative is a conservative English-language publication focusing on philosophy, politics, culture, and the arts.
+The European Conservative is a pan-European Hungarian conservative English-language publication registered in Budapest, Hungary, with an editorial office in Vienna, Austria, and news offices in Brussels, Belgium and Rome, Italy.
 It publishes articles, essays, interviews, and reviews about different kinds of conservative, traditionalist, reactionary, and right-wing thought in Europe and across the world.

-The European Conservative is published both as a quarterly print journal and as a website.
-Not all the content from the print edition is available online.
-In late 2021, the website started publishing daily news stories and news analysis.

 History

 Background and origins

-The European Conservative originally began in 2008 as an informal, four-page newsletter written and edited by a group of volunteers associated with the Center for European Renewal (CER), a conservative organization originally based in Den Haag, now in Amsterdam.
+The European Conservative originally began in 2008 as an informal, four-page newsletter written and edited by a group of volunteers associated with the Center for European Renewal (CER), a pan-European conservative organization originally based in The Hague, now in Amsterdam.

-The CER was formally founded in 2007, after a first exploratory meeting in 2006 held at Kasteel De Vanenburg in Putten, Netherlands, which brought together conservative scholars and writers from across Europe and the U.S. The CER now organizes an annual Vanenburg Meeting, named after the location of that first 2006 meeting.
+The CER was formally founded in 2007, after a first exploratory meeting in 2006 held at Kasteel De Vanenburg in Putten, which brought together conservative scholars and writers from across Europe and the United States as well.
+The CER now organizes an annual Vanenburg Meeting, named after the location of that first 2006 meeting.